 Need an Affordable Way to Track Your Employees Hours?
 Try out ezClocker for FREE!

 Be receptive to advice from others who have been down this path before.
 It might even be beneficial to locate a mentor.
-Remember, you may be an expert in your field but you are not an expert in starting or running a business.
+Remember, you may be an expert in your field but you are not an expert in setting up a business.

 Seek legal advice before starting a new business